Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 That's not defensive spending.

-Now, you know, my criticism is mostly of C -SPAN and of the mainstream media, because the American public is poorly informed about what its government does.
+Now, you know, my criticism is mostly of C-SPAN and of the mainstream media, because the American public is poorly informed about what its government does.

-I mean, it's insane our military spending.
+I mean, it's insane our military is spending.

 Insane.